OnWords 2017 & AGM

 - The Business of Writing: Taxes and the Professional Writer

-Join Brian Borts, CPA, CA, specialist in tax services for the arts and entertainment industry, for this discussion on best practices, maximizing deductions, health insurance, whether to incorporate, and more.
+Join Brian Borts, CPA, CA, specialist in tax services for the arts and entertainment industry, for this discussion on best practices, maximizing deductions, whether to incorporate, and more.

 - Reclaiming our Copyrights